zaicodes/beyond-photos-photography/README.md

 - Google Dev Tools - to test features, and responsiveness and to troubleshoot.
 - [Coolors](https://coolors.co) - to check colour contrast of the website and to create the colour palette.
 - [Favicon-generator](https://favicon.io/favicon-generator/) - to generate a favicon from text for the website.
+- [Image-Resizer](https://imageresizer.com/) - to resize the photos on testimonial section in home page.
+- [cloudconvert](https://cloudconvert.com/) - to convert images type from PNG/JPG to WEBP.

 ## Testing